Introduction

 IBS is not only about food.
 It is also about:

-Doctors also say there is no single cure for IBS.
+Doctors can also say there is no single cure for IBS.

 These methods help you Avoid IBS symptoms.

-In this guide, we will learn 14 simple strategies to Avoid IBS symptoms.
+In this guide, we have to learn 14 simple strategies to Avoid IBS symptoms.

 The goal is to help you clearly.